its-me-dineo/its-me-dineo.github.io/docs/TLDR.md

 I own the work I create.
 I should be credited in the same post of where the content I created is posted.
 Preferred credit is "Edited: @dinospond on Twitter".

 When you buy my work.
-You are paying for me to create my work and buying rights to post your commision of my work.
-You lose rights to your bought product if it's posted maliciously.
+You are paying for me to create my work and buying rights to post your commision of my work, including commercial use.
+You lose those rights to your bought product if it's posted maliciously.
 Including but not limited to, to target, harass, or bully people or persons.

 # Commissions